cranic/node-requi/README.md

 #### Options

-You can pass a list of options when calling Folderize, here is what every option do:
+You can pass a list of options when calling Requi, here is what every option do: